LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-gone.md

 tags: ["desperation"]
 title: "i-am-gone"
 ---
-I am gone, but don't you know I'm God, I fell three times in a row; my knees are tampered by the sole pain of an evil cross; the weight is putting so much pressure as it grows.
+I am gone, but don't you know I'm God?
+I fell three times in a row; my knees are tampered by the sole pain of an evil cross; the weight is putting so much pressure as it grows.

 &nbsp;